strblr/pegase/README.md

 Pegase is a PEG parser generator for JavaScript and TypeScript.
 It's:

-- **_Inline_**, meaning parsing expressions and grammars are directly expressed in-code as [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
+- **_Inline_**, meaning grammars are directly expressed as [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 No generation step, no CLI.
 Pegase works in complete symbiosis with JS.
-As an example, [`RegExp`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) can directly be part of grammars via tag arguments.
+- ***Complete***.
+Pegase has *everything* you will ever need: an elegant grammar syntax with a lot of flexibility, semantic actions, support for native regexps, error recovery, warnings, grammar fragments, AST generation, AST visitors, cut operator, and a lot more.
 - **_Lightweight_**.
-Pegase is a _zero-dependency_ package, and weights less than 7kB gzipped.
+Pegase is a _zero-dependency_ package, and weights less than 8kB gzipped.
-- **_Intuitive_**, in that it lets you express complex grammars and semantic actions in simple ways and with excellent error reporting, warnings, error recovery, [cut operator](#cut-operator), grammar fragments, AST generation and processing, and a lot more.
+- **_Intuitive_**, in that it lets you express complex grammars and semantic processes in very simple ways.
+You will never feel lost.
-- **_Highly extensible_**: You can define your own `Parser` subclasses, add plugins, write custom directives, etc.
+- **_Extensible_**: You can define your own `Parser` subclasses, add plugins, write custom directives, etc.

 ## Table of Contents